Fire extinguisher legislation in the UK can feel a little complicated.

 5. You will have an in-date service certificate from a BAFE qualified individual or organisation.

-10. How often should fire extinguishers be replaced?
+10. How often should fire extinguishers be replaced according to regulations?

 Exceptions to the rule: if an extinguisher is damaged, discharged or otherwise unable to be used safely, then it should be replaced immediately.